-Fund professional development opportunities for Certificated and Classified Staff to increase their efficacy and proficiency in being able to align instruction with best practices in RTI, PBIS and MTSS with an emphasis on culturally relevant pedagogy and the development of cultural competency, ie. that meets the social, cultural, and linguistic needs of students and families.
+Fund professional development opportunities for Certificated and Classified Staff to increase their efficacy and proficiency in being able to align instruction with best practices in RTI, PBIS and MTSS with an emphasis on culturally relevant pedagogy and the development of cultural competency, ie. that meets the

-As part of the All Leadership Training on August 1st, the Special Needs Committee (SNC) facilitated an Ability Awareness Activity where staff participated in various modules to experience challenges (similar to those students experience through onsite programs).
-These simulations, lead by our SNC parent volunteers, promoted awareness of the varying abilities of individuals in our community, and to ACCEPT - UNDERSTAND -SUPPORT everyone and their unique differences.
+As part of the All Leadership

+Training on August 1st, the Special

+Needs Committee (SNC) facilitated

+an Ability Awareness Activity

+where staff participated in various

+modules to experience challenges

+(similar to those students

+experience through onsite

+programs).
+These simulations,

+lead by our SNC parent